MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/device-firmware-update-for-usb-devices-without-using-a-co-installer.md

 ---
-title: Device Firmware Update for USB Devices Without Using a Co-Installer
+title: Device firmware update for USB devices without using a co-installer
-description: Outlines a recommended method to update USB device firmware without a co-installer. ms.date: 05/08/2023
+description: Outlines a recommended method to update USB device firmware without a co-installer. ms.date: 06/21/2024
 ---

 # Device firmware update For USB devices without using a co-installer